christatsao/cse15l-lab-reports/hello.md

 -------------------------------------------

 Lastly, below are illustrated examples of using each command with a path to a file as an argument.

-#Passing a path to a file as an argument)
+# 3) Passing a path to a file as an argument

 `cd`